-John 14:16 - I will pray the Father, and He will give you another Helper, that He may abide with you forever....
+John 14:16 - I will pray the Father, and He will give you another Comforter, that He may abide with you forever....
 Not "a" Helper...and not "to help."
-"Helper," "Counselor" - parAKletos - the One called alongside.
+Comforter - parAKletos - the One called alongside - to please another's cause; an intercessor/advocate..
 "Another" - in the Greek means "another just like Myself."
 The disciples would not be left alone; they would not be forsaken.